autotelik/datashift_journey/README.md

 Use the install generators to set up Datashift Journey:

-We need a parent model against which which all the data to be collected hangs, the concept is like a  Checkout, Registration or Enrollment.
+We need an existing parent model against which which all the data to be collected hangs, the concept is like a  Checkout, Registration or Enrollment.

 For example, as you progress through the checkout one step might be to collect an address,